 If you’ve read Jack London’s The Call of the Wild then you already know that sled dogs are an important part of the Yukon’s history.

 The temperature is around -12C (a heatwave in the Yukon at this time of year).
 Bundled up in layers of winter clothing, my body is warm enough.
-Although, the cold seeps through my fingers whenever I remove my gloves to take photos, my fingers feel stiff and frozen.
+But whenever I remove my gloves to take photos, my fingers feel stiff and frozen.

 Running enthusiastically alongside my dog sled are three five-month-old puppies (M&Ms, Trix and Reese).
 Named after chocolate bars, the puppies belong to Yukon Quest veteran musher Ed Hopkins, from Tagish Lake Kennel nearby.

 While Hopkins is preparing to race in the Yukon Quest, his naughty puppies are training themselves to be sled dogs.
 They run beside the sled for the next two hours with abundant enthusiasm and energy.